Eadgyth/Programming-Editor/README.md

 settings dialog.
 Project categories so far are Java, Perl, Python, R and HTML.<br>
 In a Java project, the built-in functions to compile sources and to create a Java-archive (jar) take into account packages and sub-packages.
-Also non-Java files may be included in compilation and a jar.<br>
+Also non-Java files may be included in a compilation and a jar.<br>
-The program allows to set several projects in parallel and projects can be retrieved after a new start.
-It includes a basic console, a file explorer and a basic syntax highlighting.
+The program allows to set several projects in parallel and projects can be retrieved after a new start.<br>
+The editor includes a basic console, a file explorer and a basic syntax highlighting.
 <p>
 DOCUMENTATION<br>
 A more detailed description of the features, screenshots, a help site and code documentation